Injector

 describe('Custom Injector', function () {

-it('should use custom injector for dependency injection', function () {
+it('should use static create method for instantiation when available', function () {

 }